<SPC 260 Introduction to New Media>

 Home Page.
 In this course, you will be required to build a home page that you will store on the NCC W drive.
 It will contain some information about you and your interests as well as links to your other online writing projects, to your blog and to the course blog.
 If you already have a homepage on the W drive, you can adapt that one to this purpose.

 Tests.
-In addition to the writing assignments listed above, there will two tests.
+In addition to the writing assignments listed above, there will two tests, which will be given online via Blackboard.
 The first will be a “midterm” covering the content for the first five weeks of the course.
-The second will be in finals week and will cover the content for the last five weeks of the class.
+The second will be given during finals week and will cover the content for the last five weeks of the class.
 Both tests will include multiple choice, true/false and short answer questions.
 Each test will be worth 15% of your final grade.

 Class Participation and Attendance.
 It will be extremely difficult for you to do well in this course if you don't come to class.
 I expect you to attend class regularly, to participate in group activities, to be on time and to stay for the entire session.
 I also expect you to complete the short, non-graded discussion-generating writing assignments I give you.
 Your record of attendance, work on non-graded writing assignments and contributions to class discussion will determine 10% of your final grade.
 To receive a high score for your participation, you should not only do the reading for class but also come to class prepared to say something.
 It might help if you came equipped with a list of questions or a passage from the readings you'd like to discuss.